athosfranco/crud-task-manager/README.md

 ## In English

-ORGANIZZER is a task organizer webapp developed during my studies in JavaScript.
+ORGANIZZER is a task manager webapp developed during my studies in JavaScript.
 You can create tasks, set a deadline for their completion (or set no deadline at all), edit a previously created task, mark it as completed and also, of course, delete previously created tasks.

 The app is available in two languages ​​(English and Portuguese), in addition to having two color schemes (light and dark/day and night).
 Setting the language and color scheme is done by the user within the application itself.